Last updated on:June 22nd, 2022

 You’re looking at an interactive case study from Prognosis: Your Diagnosis (one of four distinct learning formats available in Clinical Odyssey).
 Try it out, and have fun improving your clinical skills.

-A 70 year old woman is brought in by her son, after she was found wandering the streets.
+A 70-year-old woman is brought in by her son after she was found wandering the streets.
 Her son reports that she first started experiencing short-term memory loss around 4 years ago.
-Since then she has become more and more forgetful.
-From around 6 months ago, she has needed occasional prompting to take her medications, and regarding self-hygiene.
+Since then she has become more forgetful.
+From around 6 months ago, she has needed reminders for self-hygiene and medications.
 There is no history of recent falls, hallucinations, weight loss, or low mood.

-Her medical history is significant for mild hypertension and dyslipidemia for 4 years, which are well controlled on ramipril and atorvastatin.
+Her medical history is significant for hypertension and dyslipidemia for 4 years, which are well controlled on ramipril and atorvastatin.
 She has never smoked and only drinks socially.
-She was educated up to high school and speaks your language fluently.
+She was educated up to high school and speaks English fluently.

-A routine health checkup just 1 week ago revealed a full blood count, fasting plasma glucose levels, serum electrolytes, liver functions, renal functions, and a urinalysis to all be normal.
+At a routine health checkup 1 week ago, a full blood count, fasting plasma glucose, serum electrolytes, liver functions, renal functions, and urinalysis were all normal.